75lb/usage-stats/README.md

 A minimal, offline-friendly [Google Analytics Measurement Protocol](https://developers.google.com/analytics/devguides/collection/protocol/v1/) client for tracking usage statistics in node.js applications.

 This is only a low-level client API, it doesn't hold any opinion of how usage tracking should be done.
-If you're looking for a convention which leverages the power and flexibility of [Custom Metrics and Dimensions](https://support.google.com/analytics/answer/2709828?hl=en&ref_topic=2709827), take a look at track-usage.
+If you're looking for a convention which leverages the power and flexibility of [Custom Metrics and Dimensions](https://support.google.com/analytics/answer/2709828?hl=en&ref_topic=2709827), take a look at [app-usage-stats](https://github.com/75lb/app-usage-stats).

 ## Synopsis